nordic-institute/X-Road/doc/Manuals/ug-cs_x-road_6_central_server_user_guide.md

 Access rights: Registration Officer

 To open the detail view, follow these steps.
-1. On the Management Requests tab.
+1. In the Management Requests tab.
 2. Select from the table a request and click Id field.
 3. Uncheck "Show only pending requests" checkbox, if you want to see all requests.